 One of the most well-known benefits of vitamin D is its powerful effect on bone density.
 One of the hallmark symptoms of a severe deficiency of vitamin D is reduced bone mineral density which is painful.
 I have experienced it.

 Getting regular sun exposure is the best way to keep your bones healthy and strong to reduce the risk of these conditions.
 Vitamin D works closely with calcium, phosphorus, potassium and magnesium for your legs, bones, joints and feet.
 Make sure you are getting adequate amounts of them in your microgreen diet.

 Vitamin D aids in cell replication and protects against the development of autoimmune conditions and infections like the common cold.
 Vitamin D will also help prevent prolonged inflammation, which is often at the root of many chronic health conditions.
 Inflammation plays a major part in painful legs, joints, bones and feet; heart disease, diabetes and cancer along with a wide range of inflammatory conditions like rheumatoid arthritis, lupus and inflammatory bowel disease.

 A vitamin D deficiency is linked to the following health problems:

 - heart disease

 - multiple sclerosis

-I suggest that anyone with these health conditions or the following symptoms below should be scanned for vitamin D3 deficiency using an ultrasound device:
+I suggest that anyone with any of these health conditions; or any of the following symptoms below should immediately take a liquid, water-soluble D3 supplement.

 - chronic fatigue